rowland007/Contributing/docs/contribute/pull.md

 - Be aware of negative bias with online communication.
 (If content is neutral, we assume the tone is negative.)
 Can you use positive language as opposed to neutral?
 - You may use emoji to clarify tone.
 [GitHub emoji list](https://gist.github.com/rxaviers/7360908)

+    !!! example "Emoji Examples"
+        - Can some one get some :eyes: on this please?
+        - :+1: :+1: Looks good, let's get this merged!
+        - :fire::fire::fire: SECURITY ALERT: App is vulnerable to CVE-2019XXX :fire::fire::fire:

 ### Responding to feedback

 - Consider leading with an expression of appreciation, especially when feedback has been mixed.
-- Ask for clarification. (“I don’t understand, can you clarify?”)
+- Ask for clarification. (“I don’t understand, can you clarify? :raising_hand::confused:”)
 - Offer clarification, explain the decisions you made to reach a solution in question.
 - Try to respond to every comment.
-- Link to any follow up commits or Pull Requests. (“Good call!
-Done in issue #1682851”)
+- Link to any follow up commits or Pull Requests. (“Good call! :raised_hands: Done in issue #1682851”)
 - As a last resort, if there is growing confusion or debate, ask yourself if the written word is still the best form of communication.
 Talk (virtually) face-to-face, then mutually consider posting a follow-up to summarize any offline discussion (useful for others who be following along, now or later).